 The proposed fields of green zinc-alloy panels are shown to be substantially recessed (15"-20") from the outer wall plane.
-Staff notes however that the windows at the zinc panels appear to be slightly proud of the panels, as indicated by the jamb and sill details on sheets 6.4 and 6.5.
-In addition, the proposed PTAC louvers are shown to be proud of both the zinc panels and the composite panel, as is shown on sheets 6.6 and 6.7; this condition has not changed from the previous design which was noted as a concern, as this is disruptive to an otherwise cohesive façade expression, drawing unwarranted attention to these less than be autiful building elements.
-Staff acknowledges that this may be a drawing error but has added a condition of approval to address this condition.
+However, the windows at the zinc panels appear to be slightly proud of the panels, as indicated by the jamb and sill details on sheets 6.4 and 6.5.
+In addition, the proposed PTAC louvers are shown to be proud of both the zinc panels and the composite panel, as is shown on sheets 6.6 and 6.7; this condition has not changed from the previous design which was noted as a concern, as this is disruptive to an otherwise cohesive façade expression, drawing unwarranted attention to these less than beautiful building elements.
+While this may be a drawing error, a condition of approval has been added to address this condition.

 As was noted in the previous staff report, the original design proposed mechanical equipment on the roof of the 4-story volume which was not sufficiently obscured.
 The current proposal uses the majority of this rooftop as an amenity deck and clubhouse in a more cohesive design than was previously proposed.
-This proposal requires a Modification to maximum height, which is further addressed below; however, staff notes that the proposal is a better use of the rooftop than an unimproved rooftop, adding visual interest to views from surrounding buildings.
+This proposal requires a Modification to maximum height, which is further addressed below; however, the proposal is a better use of the rooftop than an unimproved rooftop, adding visual interest to views from surrounding buildings.